vuejs/v2.vuejs.org/source/api/global-methods.md

 Register or retrieve a global component.
 For more details see [Composing ViewModels](/guide/composition.html).

-### Vue.transition( id, definition )
+### Vue.effect( id, definition )

 - **id** `String`
 - **definition** `Object` *optional*

-Register or retrieve a global transition definition.
-For more details see [Adding Transition Effects](/guide/transitions.html).
+Register or retrieve a global JavaScript transition effect definition.
+For more details see [Adding Transition Effects](/guide/transitions.html#javascript-functions).

 ### Vue.partial( id, definition )